Better a small serving of vegetables with love

 For those of us who now have “more to love,” and have been advised a healthy diet of more vegetables, take heart.
 Over time we can become more accepting of the bitter tastes and whiff of ground that some vegetables retain, discovering the herbs, seasoning, and roasting that will kindle a craving for their goodness.
 Growing our own will enhance this process, as evidenced in students who kept school yard gardens:

 The kitchen director looked on, shaking his head at the obscenely large quantities of fresh vegetables heaped in bowls to be served to these high school students.
 “They’ll never eat all that salad, nor the greens,” he predicted.
 The kids emptied every bowl.
 It wasn’t hard to figure out why.
 They had planted, hoed, and harvested the ingredients for this meal with their own hands…the garden puts it all into context.

 Not only do homegrown vegetables taste better, but watching over them as they grow will make our hearts adventurous to embrace their biting flavors and rougher textures.
 The day will come when we will be glad to fill our plates with vegetables—better yet to eat them right in the garden!

 I sense a pattern to loving each other in the story of becoming a vegetable lover.
 My willingness to absorb bitter attitudes, to bear with my loved ones as life tumbles us to the ground, to accept each other’s roughage, reflects God’s love growing in me.
-The Southerners know when it comes to leafy, green vegetables, cooking them long enough reveals a rich, satisfying flavor like no other!
+Southerners know when it comes to leafy, green vegetables, cooking them long enough reveals a rich, delectable flavor like no other!
 God’s love is like that, fully satisfying and increasing in us over time, even as the heat of hard work increases.

 Because your love is better than life…I will be fully satisfied as with the richest of foods Psalm 63:3,5 NIV